FionaMcCartney/product-service/README.md

 2. Execute the following to generate the code that creates the database: Add-Migration Initial
 3. Execute the following to run the code: Update-Database

+To ensure the products.json file is found, update the file path in \Migrations\Configuraion.cs

 # Build and Test
 Run the application through the debugger (F5)